Our billing process

 If we are provided with complete insurance information, we will file a claim to your insurance carrier.
 We usually allow the insurance company 30 days to process and pay our claim.
 If you have not received an explanation of benefits from your insurance company within this time, you may want to contact your insurance carrier directly to find out the status of the claim.
 Please note that the insurance company may hold a claim due to missing information from the insured or from another healthcare provider.

 If there is an outstanding balance

 In many cases, there may still be a balance due from you for deductible or co-payment amounts after your insurance has paid our claim.
 If we have been supplied with information regarding your secondary insurance, we will bill them for any balance due.
 If you do not have secondary insurance, you will receive a statement for the amount due.
 If you do not have insurance or cannot afford to pay the balance after insurance in full, please contact the billing department to setup a monthly payment arrangement.

 Care Team billing

-USAP often uses an Anesthesia Care Team, which involves a Physician Anesthesiologist and either a Certified Registered Nurse Anesthetist (CRNA) or an Anesthesiologist Assistant (AA).
-In cases where an Anesthesia Care Team is involved, we are required by some insurance companies to report where there is CNRA/AA involvement by sending two identical claims to the insurance company--one for the Anesthesiologist and one for the CRNA/AA.
+USAP often uses an Anesthesia Care Team, which involves a Physician (Anesthesiologist) and either a Certified Registered Nurse Anesthetist (CRNA) or a Certified Anesthesiologist Assistant (CAA).
+In cases where an Anesthesia Care Team is involved, we are required by some insurance companies to report where there is CNRA/CAA involvement by sending two identical claims to the insurance company — one for the Anesthesiologist and one for the CRNA/CAA.
 This method follows the insurance company's billing requirements for Anesthesia Care Team cases, and is not duplicate billing.
 The insurance company then processes both claims and pays the contracted rate for each provider of service.
-The total paid for the two claims is similar to what would be paid for a single Physician Anesthesiologist if no CRNA/AA was involved.
+The total paid for the two claims is similar to what would be paid for a single Physician if no CRNA/CAA was involved.